asharan2buff/Hands-on-with-Spark/README.md

 ---

-## 2. Evaluation
+## 2. Code Evaluation
 The evaluation will be conducted on the same machine to ensure consistency across all implementations.

-- **Task 1.1**, you are required to report the time costs for each version (for-loop, multi-process, and Spark) for varying numbers of sentences: `[10, 50, 100, 250, 500, 1000]`.
-Include these results in your report.
+- **Task 1.1**,
 Submitted code will be tested by a command like:
 ```
 python edit_dist.py --csv_dir /path/to/csv --num_sentences n
 ```
-And at the end of your code, it should print the time cost in this format:
+And at the end of your code, it should print the time cost for each version (for-loop, multi-process, and Spark) in this format:
 ```
 print(f"Time cost (Spark, multi-process, for-loop): [{time_1:.3f}, {time_2:.3f}, {time_3:.3f}]")
 ```

-- **Task 1.2**, test and report the time costs with values for `n_input` set to `[1000, 5000, 10000, 50000, 100000]`, keeping `hidden_dim` and `hidden_layer` as default.
-Submitted code will be tested by a command like:
+- **Task 1.2**, Submitted code will be tested by a command like:
 ```
 python MLP.py --n_input n --hidden_dim d --hidden_layer l
 ```